What Are Dental Implants?

 Dental implants function just like your own teeth because they are a fixed and permanent replacement for missing teeth.

 The term implant refers to a small titanium rod that is inserted into your jawbone, taking the place of the root of your tooth.
 The rod fuses with the bone.
 Then, a connector is attached to it.
 This connector is then capped with a crown that is colored and shaped to match your existing teeth.

 Implants can be inserted as a fixed point of attachment for dentures or a bridge where either a few teeth in a row or all the teeth in the upper or lower jaw need to be replaced.

-Implants require a surgical procedure which is done by a specialized dental practitioner under either general or local anesthetic.
+Implants require a surgical procedure that is done by a specialized dental practitioner under either general or local anesthetic.
 As with any surgery, you will need to follow the after-care instructions carefully to avoid complications.
-There is some pain and discomfort afterwards, but this can usually be relieved by over-the-counter pain killers.
+There is some pain and discomfort afterward, but this can usually be relieved by over-the-counter painkillers.